djeps/person_tracking/FPTEST.md

 This almost `10%` improved `mAP` score for e.g. the *person* class is due to the fact his using the largest of the `YOLO v8` models, but frankly not that tempting so that we try and follow the same route.

-What is though tempting, is the impovement in the *inference speed*: he's achieving an inference speed of almost `x2` less than in our experiments (at roughly `25ms`!).
+What is tempting though, is the impovement in the *inference speed*: he's achieving an inference speed of almost `x2` less than in our experiments (at roughly `25ms`!).

 [Home](README.md)